Join or Start a Student Organization

 Steps to the Prospective Student Organization Process

 Below are the steps that are required for a student organization to be registered on Hopkins Groups as an official student organization on the Homewood Campus at Johns Hopkins University.
+Please note: SLI will not be registering any new student organizations during the fall 2020 semester.
+We will revisit new student organization registration for the spring 2021 semester at the end of the fall 2020 semester.

 For more information, please review the information on this website and contact Student Leadership and Involvement in Mattin 131, by phone at 410-516-4873 or by email at email@example.com.